ogeid-diego/JobSearcher/README.md

 # Job Search Expo Router App
 Try to find out the perfect job that fits with your skills.
-A customized already-done project with a beatiful and clean you Data not real, but mocked!
+A customized already-done project with a beatiful and clean UI.
+Data not real, but mocked!
 Clone it, install the dependencies and type at cmd prommpt: expo start or npm start.